Logistic Regression and Poisson Regression

 ROC Curve and AUC: Toy example

-• A good model will have its ROC curve hug the top-left corner more
+• A good model will have its ROC curve hugging the top-left corner.

 Poisson regression